-1. When a student repeats a course for the first time (second attempt), the - When a student repeats a course for the first time (second attempt), the higher grade earned (either initial grade or grade of second attempt) will be the grade counted in the calculation of the GPA. - When a student repeats a course for the second time (third attempt), the highest grade earned (either initial grade or grades of second or third attempt) will be the final grade counted in the calculation of the GPA. - 3.
-Courses repeated three or more times (fourth attempt or greater) are not calculated in the GPA. - B. A grade of "MP" will not be given for a third time in the same course.
+- A. Students may repeat courses to improve an initial grade of "B," "C," "D" or "F." The following conditions apply: - When a student repeats a course for the first time (second attempt), the higher grade earned (either initial grade or grade of second attempt) will be the grade counted in the calculation of the GPA. - When a student repeats a course for the second time (third attempt), the highest grade earned (either initial grade or grades of second or third attempt) will be the final grade counted in the calculation of the GPA. - Courses repeated three or more times (fourth attempt or greater) are not calculated in the GPA. - B. A grade of "MP" will not be given for a third time in the same course.
 The "MP" grade may be awarded no more than twice.
 Any "MP" for a third subsequent attempt will be converted to an "F." - C. Credit for a course is given only once.
 Each attempted grade will appear on a transcript.
 Note: Some colleges to which students may wish to transfer do not accept this method of calculating grade point averages.